DanCanetti/danielcanetti.com/content/blog/a-complete-guide-to-eleventy.md

 postExcerpt: From installation to continuous deployment - everything you need to get started with the static site generator.
 ---

+***Please Note***: This article was written in 2019.
+My approach to building Jamstack sites has changed since this article was written, I will upload a new post detailing my new approach and link here in due course.

 ## What is Eleventy?

 [Eleventy](https://www.11ty.io/) is a static site generator designed to be a Javascript alternative to Jekyll - it works with multiple languages and ships with it's own server for local development.